csingh27/Personal-Curriculum/Research Paper Summaries/Grasp It like a Pro: Grasp of Unknown Objects withRobotic Hands based on Skilled Human Expertise.md.md

-**Center-of-Mass-based Robust Grasp Planning for Unknown Objects Using Tactile-Visual Sensors**
+**Grasp It like a Pro: Grasp of Unknown Objects withRobotic Hands based on Skilled Human Expertise**

 **TASK DEFINITION**